St Joseph's School - A Catholic Voluntary Academy

 • The progression of the children is tracked on an excel tracking system which shows the progress of each child through the programme.

-• Reception class children are taught as a class for the first half term with differentiated tasks to challenge and support the pupils based on an initial baseline assessment.
-After this first half term, children who are becoming more secure in reading CVC words then join the Y1 and Y2 children in the 40 minute phonics sessions.
+• Reception class children are taught as a class for the first half term following the ‘Making a Strong Start’ programme with differentiated tasks to challenge and support the pupils, based on an initial baseline assessment.
+After this first half term, children who are becoming more secure in reading CVC words then join the Y1 and Y2 children in the 35 minute phonics sessions.
 Any children who are not yet at this level continue to receive their phonics teaching in class with the Reception class teacher.

-• Y2 children continue to work on the Read, Write Inc programme throughout the autumn term or until they have completed the programme.
-From the spring term of Year 2, the class teacher and the reading leader identify children who have a secure phonic knowledge and have passed the phonics screening check.
-These children end the Read, Write Inc programme and begin Reciprocal Reading in class.
-(Please see our English Page).
+• Y2 children continue to work on the Read, Write Inc programme throughout until they have completed the programme.
+From the start of Year 2, the class teacher and the reading leader identify children who have a secure phonic knowledge, and have passed the phonics screening check, to come off the Read, Write Inc programme and begin Reciprocal Reading in class.

-• Year 3 children who are still in need of support with their phonic knowledge, or who have not passed the phonics screening check, will continue to have access to Read, Write Inc lessons throughout the autumn term of Year 3.
-From the spring term, they will begin to access Reciprocal Reading in class and will have interventions for any phonics support they continue to need.
+• Year 3 children who are still in need of support with their phonic knowledge, or who have not passed the phonics screening check will continue to have access to Read, Write Inc lessons.
+Additional in-class interventions will be in place for any phonics support they will continue to need to finish the programme.

-• Children in Year 4-6 will have interventions and support to develop phonics skills.
-The Lexia reading programme is used to support children's phonics and reading skills to ensure they are able to access their class reading sessions.
+• Children in Year 4-6 will have interventions, and support with the lexia reading programme to support their phonics and reading skills to ensure they are able to access their class reading sessions.

 • During the Read, Write Inc lessons the children will work in partners to help them to build skills and support others with their reading.